Reconfigurable-Computing-CalPoly-Pomona/Quantum-Computing/README.md

 Lavanya Gnanasekaran, Graduate student, Electrical and Computer Engineering department, College of Engineering, California State Polytechnic University, Pomona.

 ### Supervising Professor:
-Dr. Mohamed El-Hadedy, Assistant Professor, Electrical and Computer Engineering department, College of Engineering, California State Polytechnic University, Pomona.
+1. Mohamed El-Hadedy, Assistant Professor, Electrical and Computer Engineering department, College of Engineering, California State Polytechnic University, Pomona.

+**Collaborators:**
+**1. Wen-Mei Hwu:**  Director of Center for Cognitive Computing System Research and Walter J. Sanders III-AMD Endowed Chair Professor in Elecrical and Computer Engineering at UIUC

+**2. Jinjun Xiong:** Director of Center for Cognitive Computing System Research and Adjunct Research Professor at UIUC

 ### Project Structure:
 RSA has been implemented using Qiskit Quantum Computing tool and FPGA using VHDL.
 Qiskit is programmable through Jupyter Notebook using Python programming language.
 Jupyter Notebooks and re-usable Python functions are available inside `qiskit` folder.
 VHDL code responsible for running RSA algorithm in FPGA is available inside `vhdl` folder.